-As Ambrose Bierce and the Period of Honorable Strife details in some depth, before Ambrose Bierce was the notorious cynic and destroyer of Humbug, he was an idealist and war hero.
-All of his biographers acknowledged that fact, although most glossed over his service in the Civil War with varying degrees of inaccuracy.
+As Ambrose Bierce and the Period of Honorable Strife details in some depth, before Ambrose Bierce was the notorious cynic and destroyer of Humbug, he was an idealistic young Abolitionist and war hero.
+His biographers generally acknowledge that fact, although most gloss over his service in the Civil War with varying degrees of inaccuracy.

 Although Bierce did a brief apprenticeship with his hometown paper before the war, it was not until he moved to San Francisco that the veteran soldier Bierce began his journalism career in earnest.
 As time went on, Bierce returned time and again to his days as a soldier in the war, both in fiction and nonfiction pieces.
 But as a journalist Bierce also wrote book reviews on occasion.
 Here is one from 1895, where Major Ambrose and newspaperman Bierce join forces to write a review with a military slant: a discussion about a book on Napoleon’s first campaign in Italy.
 General Bonaparte meet Major Bierce:

 The Prevailing Corsican: On Napoleon